alex19992020/PowerShell-IT-automation-toolkit/README.md

 Here's what happens when I run this test below,
 <img width="1144" height="510" alt="image" src="https://github.com/user-attachments/assets/67daac92-80d9-4fae-af06-c7078a9ff9eb" />

+This shows that my script passed the test, no duplicate account was created, it failed loudly and clearly as seen in the log above.
+This shows that my script runs good and it has no bugs.
+You'll notice two [ERROR] lines for one command.
+That is not two failed attempts, it's the same run logging twice because when looking at the script logic: when it detects the duplicate username, it logs an ERROR and then throws an exception with that same message.
+That exception gets caught by the outer catch block at the bottom of the script, which logs another ERROR with the same text.
+So one failure produces two log entries, that's not broken, but it does make it slightly redundant.
+We can make the log look more clear by removing the "Write-HelpDeskLog" from inside the duplicate check block.

 Now for test 2, I will reset a password for a username that doesn't exist:
 I will Run: `.\Reset-HelpDeskPassword.ps1 -Username "nobodyhere"` A PASS will look like this: a clean red error message (something like "Cannot find an object with identity 'nobodyhere'") and an [ERROR] line in the log.
 This is a very realistic error that I will encounter working as an IT technician - a help desk tech mistyping a username in a ticket system happens constantly, so the script needs to fail politely instead of throwing a wall of unreadable red text.